 The experienced workforce, which for the purposes of this article includes workers over age 50, is a rapidly growing, influential talent segment.
 Today's longer life expectancies have led to longer, less-conventional careers for experienced workers — but employers often find themselves challenged to capitalize on this demographic mega-trend.
 In short, most companies aren't "age ready."
-As we cover more completely in an article on the longevity challenge, most established organizations simply aren't in position to capture the value of experienced workers and have not prioritized the economic and business imperatives for doing so.
+As we cover more completely in an article on the longevity challenge, most established organizations simply aren't in a position to capture the value of experienced workers and have not prioritized the economic and business imperatives for doing so.
 They still rely on the outdated assumption that people want to retire in their early 60s and can afford to do so; they aren't focused on generational diversity or combating ageism in their ranks; finally, they believe there is an endless supply of younger workers to fuel labor supply, and in most developed geographies, this is just not the case as birth rates have fallen.
-Most organizations also aren't prepared to offer the alternative work arrangements, technical training and career development opportunities that experienced workers will need to be successful in the digital age.
+Most organizations also aren't prepared to offer the alternative work arrangements, flexibility, technical training and career development opportunities that experienced workers (indeed all workers) will need to be successful in the digital age.

 Empowering the Experienced Workforce

 The longer employers fail to recognize the magnitude of the issue, the more they will be at risk — for age-related lawsuits, waning productivity and loss of valuable institutional knowledge.
 To become age-ready employers, it's important to better understand the significant presence and potential of an experienced workforce.
 Here are 10 things any company can do to kick-start that process:

-- Develop a lifelong learning attitude that positions people to embrace the jobs of the future.
+- Develop a lifelong learning approach that positions people to embrace the jobs of the future.
 Focus on driving an organizational culture supported by specific programs that encourage ongoing training, education and reskilling for people of all ages.

 - Implement an effective flexible-working strategy.
 Thanks largely to technology, traditional methods of "getting the work done" have changed dramatically, and this affects experienced workers as much as anyone.
 Employers must look beyond a basic telecommuting policy to consider the full spectrum of which jobs can be done when, where and by whom — whether it's a full-time employee, a part-time contractor, a remote freelancer, an automated program or a combination of these.
 The job content may also benefit from review – question whether you pay for skills or tasks.

 HOW AGE-READY IS YOUR ORGANIZATION?